Projection Gallery

 Read the article Flex Projector—Interactive Software for Designing World Map Projections for more information about the Natural Earth projection.

 Note: An analytical expression for the Natural Earth projection has been developed, which adds additional curvature to the meridians.
 This new version cannot be altered with Flex Projector, but it is included in Flex Projector as a background projection (use Show Second Projection), and should be used instead of this older version.
-Please contact us for equations and code.
+See http://www.shadedrelief.com/NE_proj/ for more information and code for the new Natural Earth projection.

 The article above mentions that the directions of meridians at poles is 62 degrees.
 This value has been corrected.
 The new value is 63.883 degrees.
 This change was necessary due to a bug in early versions of Flex Projector, which has been fixed in a more recent version.
 The correction to the angle value was required to avoid any change to the graticule of the Natural Earth projection when loading the parameters with newer versions of Flex Projector.